 Predictive Analytics will help an organization to know what might happen next, it predicts future based on present data available.
 It will analyze the data and provide statements that have not happened yet.
-It makes all kind of predictions that you want to know and all predictions are probabilistic in nature.
-So, you might want to know what will be the net income of the company in next quarter or year.
-You can get many different predictions and there are many tools available in the market to make these predictions.
+It makes all kinds of predictions that you want to know and all predictions are probabilistic in nature.

 Descriptive Analytics will help an organization to know what has happened in the past, it would give you the past analytics using the data that are stored.
-For a company, it is necessary to know the past events that help them to take the decisions based on the statistics using historical data.
+For a company, it is necessary to know the past events that help them to make decisions based on the statistics using historical data.
 For example, you might want to know how much money you lost due to fraud and many more.

 Head to Head Comparison Between Predictive Analytics vs Descriptive Analytics

 Below is the top 7 Comparison between Predictive Analytics vs Descriptive Analytics

 Key Differences between Predictive Analytics vs Descriptive Analytics

 - Descriptive Analytics will give you a vision into the past and tells you: what has happened?
 Whereas the Predictive Analytics will recognize the future and tells you: What might happen in future?

 - Descriptive Analytics uses Data Aggregation and Data Mining techniques to give you a knowledge about past but Predictive Analytics uses Statistical analysis and Forecast techniques to know the future.

 - Descriptive Analytics is used when you need to analyze and explain different aspects of your organization whereas Predictive Analytics is used when you need to know anything about the future and fill the information that you do not know.